3 Mistakes Artists Make in Their Art Business

 Furthermore, don’t guess about your pricing.
 If you’re unsure, be transparent with the customer by saying, “I need to put pen to paper and get back to you with a comprehensive quote.”
 In fact, I’ve provided a short tutorial on pricing strategy that helps you consider all of your costs, including time, supplies, and much more.
 It also includes a FREE CALCULATOR I created to help you strategically price for sustainability and growth.

-Mistake 2: Using Cheap Products
+Common Mistakes Artists Make 2: Using Cheap Products

 I see artists trying to cut corners and save money by using cheap products.
 I mean, I really see it a lot.
 Listen, I get it.
 I was a starving artist myself.
 But when I started accepting that good work can be enhanced greatly by using quality materials, I had no problems asking for- and getting- the prices I wanted for my work.
 That adage that “you get what you pay for” applies to art, too.
 My advice?
 If nothing else, at least hunt for the best quality materials at a price that’s reasonable to you.
 However, I’d definitely avoid cheap paints.
 Sure, you get them at half the price.
 But in many cases, you’re getting half the pigment too.
 The more expensive paints actually last considerably longer, go farther, and perform the way you command them to more often than the bargain brands.